kaitlynhova/3dr-solo-faq-angular/README.md

 #How to run the project

-Pull down the project and run a [MAMP](https://www.mamp.info/en/)server on the folder.
+Pull down the project and run a [MAMP](https://www.mamp.info/en/) server on the folder.
 The project should be visible at http://localhost:8888/ on your computer.

 #How to add faq page/tab (why-rad example)